divyamkalra/python-brushup/README.md

 # python-brushup

-This contains 2 projects for the evaluation
+This contains the project for the evaluation

-One is a GUI project on **Restaurant Billing System.**
+This is a GUI project on **Restaurant Billing System.**

-Another is a project for the use of **Numpy and Pandas**